Dr. Jan Schmalhorst

-My research field includes transport measurements, e.g., temperature and magnetic field dependent current-voltage characteristics and dielectric stressing.
-I investigate the structure by X-ray diffraction and Auger electron spectroscopy based depth profiling, direct measurements of the electronic properties by X-ray photoelectron spectroscopy and, notably, the measurement of element specific magnetic and electronic bulk and interface properties utilizing X-ray absorption spectroscopy including X-ray magnetic circular and linear dicroism.
+My research field includes thin film deposition with or without in-situ characterization, transport measurements, the investigation of the structure by X-ray diffraction and Auger electron spectroscopy based depth profiling, direct measurements of the electronic properties by X-ray photoelectron spectroscopy and the measurement of element specific magnetic and electronic bulk and interface properties utilizing X-ray absorption spectroscopy (XAS), X-ray magnetic circular dicoism (XMCD), X-ray magnetic linear dicroism (XMLD) and other state-of-the-art synchrotron-based techniques.

 Please send general emails to Jan Schmalhorst (firstname.lastname@example.org).